tnebooks/9th-english/Content.en/little-cyclone-the-story-of-a-grizzly-gub/_index.md

 From that time on Cyclone's position has been assured.
 He is treated with the respect that a good forearm inspires, but being really a fine-spirited, dignified little grizzly, he attacks no one, and never has had a fight.

+**About The Author**

+**William Temple Hornaday, Sc.D.
+(December 1, 1854 -
+March 6, 1937)** was an American z o o l o g i s t , conservationist, taxidermist, and author.
+He was a pioneer in the early wild life conversation movement in the United States.
+During his life time he published many books and articles on the need for conservation of wild life.